My Apology Or My Apologies? A Guide To Knowing The Difference

 So what makes an apology effective?
 It’s well known that simply saying “I’m sorry” is not enough.
 An effective apology should acknowledge the wrongdoing, express genuine remorse, offer restitution if necessary, and outline a plan for future behavior.
 When done correctly, apologizing can be a transformative experience that can help to heal relationships and improve communication.

-An Example of an Effective Written Apology
+Writing an Example of an Effective Written Apology

 Dear ________,